JonKing93/Paleo-DA-Hackathon--October-2022/source/stateVector/indices.rst

     The ``stateVector`` class will only select ensemble members that allow for complete sequences.
 The class will discard any ensemble members in which a sequence requires data outside of the associated gridfile.

+.. _mean-indices:

 Mean Indices
 ------------
 Implementing a mean over state dimensions is relatively straightforward, as ``stateVector`` can simply implement a mean over the data elements included in the state vector.
 However, you may also want to implement means over ensemble dimensions.
 For example, you may want each ensemble member to implement a temporal mean, or a mean over multiple model runs.
 We will use mean indices to implement means over ensemble dimensions.

-**Mean indices** function similarly to sequence indices and also list a series of offsets applied to reference indices.
+**Mean indices** function similarly to sequence indices and also list a series of offsets applied to :ref:`reference indices <ref-indices>`.
 However, ``stateVector`` then takes a mean over the indicated data elements, rather than implementing a sequence.

 .. figure:: ../images/abstract-mean-indices.svg
     :alt: A series of black dots proceeds from left to right.
 The dots are labeled as the elements of an ensemble dimension.
 Black arrows, labeled as "Reference indices", point to a few elements along the dimension.
 A blue arrow proceeds from the end of each black arrow.
 These blue arrows, labeled as "mean indices", point to several data elements after each black arrow.
 There is a blue box around each set of data elements.
 The same blue arrow is applied to each black arrow.